5 things to do before writing an estimate

 An estimate is a rough outline of how much it would cost and how long it would take to get a job done.

-As the seller of a product or service, this helps both you and your potential client.
-It provides a clear breakdown of a project while also helping the potential client understand how much the job could cost them.
+As the seller of a product or service, estimates help both you and your potential client.
+An estimate provides a clear breakdown of a project so that potential clients understand how much the job could cost them.

 Estimates are also used by potential clients to compare companies and their services.
 That’s why it is important you know how to sell your company through one.